Formula Bot Alternatives: 9 Tools Compared (2026)

 Start with what you actually need — not what sounds most powerful:

-• "I need answers from my data, not just formulas." → Anomaly AI.
-Full analysis with SQL transparency.
+• "I need the AI to analyze my spreadsheet data, not just write formulas." → Anomaly AI.

 • "I just need formula help and already use ChatGPT." → ChatGPT.
 No new subscription needed.